mongodb/docs-pymongo/source/includes/troubleshooting/tls.rst

 .. code-block:: python

-   886E0000:error:0A000152:SSL routines:final_renegotiate:unsafe legacy renegotiation disabled:c:\ws\deps\openssl\openssl\ssl\statem\extensions.c:922:
+   MongoServerSelectionError: 886E0000:error:0A000152:SSL routines:final_renegotiate:unsafe legacy renegotiation disabled:c:\ws\deps\openssl\openssl\ssl\statem\extensions.c:922:

 These types of errors occur due to outdated or buggy SSL proxies that mistakenly enforce legacy TLS renegotiation.

 To resolve this issue, use the ``UnsafeLegacyServerConnect`` option with the ``OPENSSL_CONF`` environment variable.
-To do this, create a configuration file with the following content:
+Create a configuration file with the following content:

 .. code-block:: shell